pthornton1/beach-hotel-listing/README.md

 My thoughts:
 - Mostly happy with how it looks and functions
 - I definitely should have written the tests earlier - at least for the core functionallity eg. sort.
 I found I had to refactor some of the code to make it more testable
+- Could also do with more tests - particularly integration testing.
+Eg. check that clikcing the sort buttons actually sorts the result cards in the right order
 - Wasn't that familiar with the async functionallity in js so had to look that up and how to test async
 - There's some areas that could be improved.
 Some ideas:
   - Error handling for incorrect data given eg. unexpected format, missing values maybe